Editorial Board

 Editor-in-Chief

 JMIR Cardio is seeking an Editor-in-Chief and Associate Editors!
-Read about the roles at How can I apply to become an editorial board member? and apply for an Editorial Board position with the journal.
+For more information and to apply: How can I apply to become an editorial board member?

 Nitesh Ainani, MD, FACC, FSCAI, RPVI